 Chairman Chief Executive Officer Role Accountabilities Deliverables To call for a meeting of stockholders; To call, convene and preside over all meetings of the Board of Directors whenever he may deem it necessary, either on his own initiative, or upon the request of the President, or two members of the Board; and the stockholders in accordance with the Amended By-Laws; To supervise the preparation of the agenda of the meeting in coordination with the Corporate Secretary, taking into consideration the suggestions of the CEO, management and the directors; To provide leadership in the Board of Directors.
 The chairperson of the Board shall ensure effective functioning of the Board, including maintaining a relationship of trust with the Board members; To ensure that the Board takes an informed decision.
-The chairperson of the Board shall ensure a sound decision making process and he should encourage and promote critical discussions and ensure that dissenting views can be expressed and discussed within the decision- making process; To maintain qualitative and timely lines of communication and information between the Board and management; To assist in ensuring compliance with the PNB Group guidelines on corporate governance; and To perform such other functions as are assigned to him by law or by the Board of Directors.
+The chairperson of the Board shall ensure a sound decision making process and he should encourage and promote critical discussions and ensure that dissenting views can be expressed and discussed within the decision-making process; To maintain qualitative and timely lines of communication and information between the Board and management; To assist in ensuring compliance with the PNB Group guidelines on corporate governance; and To perform such other functions as are assigned to him by law or by the Board of Directors.
 The President of the Bank shall, among other power and duties inherent in his office, execute and administer the policies, measures, orders and resolutions approved by the Board of Directors, and direct and supervise the operations and administration of the Bank.
 Particularly, he shall have the powers and duties as follows: 1.
 To execute all contracts and to enter into all authorized transactions in behalf of the bank; 2.
 To exercise, as Chief Executive Officer, the power of supervision and control over decisions or actions of subordinate officers and all other powers that may be granted by the Board; 3.
 To recommend to the Board the appointment, promotion or removal of all officers of the Bank with the rank of at least Vice President or its equivalent; 4.
-To appoint, promote or remove employees and officers of the Bank with the rank of at least Vice President or its exposing and reassign officers and personnel of the Bank in the interest of the service; 6.
-To report periodically to the Board of Directors; on the operations of the Bank to the stockholders of the Bank; and 8.
-To delegate any of his powers, duties and functions to any official of the Bank, with the approval of the Bank of Directors.
+To appoint, promote or remove employees and officers of the Bank except those who are to be appointed or removed by the Board of Directors; 5.
+To transfer, assign and reassign officers and personnel of the Bank in the interest of the service; 6.
+To report periodically to the Board of Directors on the operations of the Bank; 7.
+To submit annually a report on the result of the operations of the Bank to the stockholders of the Bank; and 8.
+To delegate any of his powers, duties and functions to any official of the Bank, with the approval of the Board of Directors.